 LEADSPACE DATA PROCESSING ADDENDUM

-With effect as of its execution by Leadspace and Customer, this Data Processing Addendum (“DPA”) forms part of the Leadspace Master Service Agreement (“Agreement”) between Leadspace Inc., of 445 Bush Street, Suite 900, San Francisco, CA 94108, (“Leadspace”) and the customer whose details are indicated in the Agreement (“Customer”).
+With effect as of its execution by Leadspace and Customer, this Data Processing Addendum (“DPA”) forms part of the Leadspace Master Service Agreement (“Agreement”) between Leadspace Inc., of 122 Grand Street, New York, NY 10013, USA, (“Leadspace”) and the customer whose details are indicated in the Agreement (“Customer”).
 This DPA reflects the parties’ agreement regarding the Processing of Customer Personal Data and supersedes any conflicting terms under the Agreement.
 All capitalized terms not defined herein will have the meaning set forth in the Agreement or under applicable Privacy Laws and Regulations.

 DATA PROCESSING TERMS